f5devcentral/f5-big-iq-lab/docs/class1/module6/lab2.rst

   :scale: 40%
   :align: center

 The deployment window opens.
 Type a name, select ``Deploy immediately`` for the Method.

-Under the Target Device(s) section, click on ``Find Relevant Devices`` and select the **SEA-vBIGIP01.termmarc.com**.
+Under the Target Device(s) section, click on ``Find Relevant Devices`` and select the **BOS-vBIGIP01.termmarc.com** and **BOS-vBIGIP02.termmarc.com**.
 Then, click on Deploy.

+.. note:: Notice you do not need to select the HTTP analytics profile but only the VIP.
+          By having *Supporting Objects* option enabled, the deployment will include all objects that selected object depends on.

 .. image:: ../pictures/module6/lab-2-7.png
   :scale: 40%